Joy Again

-Joy Again released their first album in 2014 titled Forever.
-The album consists of 30 songs.
-The band released a self-titled EP in 2017.
-In 2019, the band released their second EP titled Piano.
+The band's first release as Joy Again was a self-titled EP in 2017.
+Previously in 2014, they had released two EPs Sherry and Love, Respect and Wisdom under the name Forever Lesbians.
+These were published on Bandcamp and as cassettes by Third Floor Tapes.
+The tracks were later released as a compilation album in 2022 titled Forever.
+In 2019, the band released their second EP as Joy Again titled Piano.
 The band opened for Snail Mail on a portion of their 2022 tour.

 In January 2023, the band's single "Looking Out For You", originally released in 2015, was certified Silver in the UK by the British Phonographic Industry (BPI) for selling 200,000 equivalent units.

+In March 2024, the band announced via a post on Instagram that they would be ending the band after ten years of being together, and announced their final album, Song And Dance, to be released on June 28.